Home -> Filing Your Return -> Basic Personal Amount Tax Credit

 Income Tax Act s.
 118(1), 118(1.1)

-Enhanced Basic Personal Amount for 2020 & Later Years
+Enhanced Basic Personal Amount

-On December 9, 2019, the federal government presented legislative proposals that would provide an additional amount of BPA for 2020 and later years, increasing the BPA to $15,000 for 2023.
+On December 9, 2019, the federal government presented legislative proposals that would provide an additional amount of BPA for 2020 and later years, gradually increasing the BPA to $15,000 for 2023.
 The "additional amount" is gradually reduced when net income (line 23600) is in excess of the bottom of the fourth tax bracket.
 The additional amount is reduced to zero when income reaches the bottom of the 5th tax bracket.
 The proposed legislation also provides for increases to the spousal and eligible dependant amount tax credits.
 See the current tax rate tables for Canada for the current bracket amounts.

 The result of the additional amount is the following maximum basic personal amount (BPA):